syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/divider.md

 # Dividers in .NET MAUI DateTime Range Selector

-This section explains about how to add the dividers in the date-time Range Selector(SfDateTimeRangeSelector).
+This section explains about how to add the dividers in the DateTime Range Selector(SfDateTimeRangeSelector).

 ## Show dividers

 The [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is used to render the dividers on the track.
 The default value of the [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is `False`.
 It is a shape which is used to represent the major interval points of the track.

-For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) is 0.0 and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) is 10.0 and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the Range Selector will render the dividers at 0.0, 2.0, 4.0 and so on.
+For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) is 2010-01-01 and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) is 2018-01-01 and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the Range Selector will render the dividers at 0.0, 2.0, 4.0 and so on.

 {% tabs %}